mananmadan/Learning-Perspectives/README.md

 ### Clustering

 - One Hot Encode the data
-- CLuster according to the common things learnt in class
+- cluster according to the score in one-hot encoding